-- (1) "Applicant" is the party submitting the application for payment of unclaimed funds, and the "Claimant" is the party entitled to payment of the unclaimed funds (the Applicant and Claimant may be the same); - (2) "U.S. Attorney" is the United States Attorney for the Middle District of North Carolina; - (3) "U.S. person" includes an individual who is a United States citizen or United States resident alien; a partnership, corporation, company, or association created or organized in the United States or under the laws of the United States; an estate (other than a foreign estate); or a domestic trust (as defined in 26 C.F.R.
-301.7701-7); - (4) "Owner of Record" is the original payee entitled to funds appearing in the records of the court; and - (5) "Proof of identity" includes documents such as an unredacted copy of a driver's license, another state-issued identification card, or a United States passport that includes the individual's current address.
+- (1) "Applicant" is the party submitting the application for payment of unclaimed funds; - (2) "Claimant" is the party entitled to payment of the unclaimed funds and the party to whom the funds will be distributed (the Applicant and Claimant may be the same).
+The Claimant may be the original payee entitled to the funds appearing in the records of the court or a successor to the original payee that is entitled to the funds as a result of assignment, purchase, merger, acquisition, succession, or other means; - (3) "Proof of identity" includes documents such as an unredacted copy of a driver's license, another state-issued identification card, or a United States passport that includes the individual's current address. - (4) "U.S. Attorney" is the United States Attorney for the Middle District of North Carolina; - (5) "U.S. person" includes an individual who is a United States citizen or United States resident alien; a partnership, corporation, company, or association created or organized in the United States or under the laws of the United States; an estate (other than a foreign estate); or a domestic trust (as defined in 26 C.F.R.
+301.7701-7); and